 The benefit of this is two fold, not only would you earn a higher interest rate on your USDC balance, but you can actually spend your rewards each month on purchases.

 A mobile app for buying crypto currency.
-I use Voyager to buy speculative coins in small amounts which I later sell after a 2X price increase.
-I never buy or hold BTC on Voyager.
+I used Voyager to buy speculative coins in small amounts which I would later sell after a 2X price increase.

 While you can earn BTC as a reward with Gemini, after earning BTC from my Blockfi credit card, I think it's more valuable to earn stable coin as the BTC credit card payments are small.
 I would rather make a one lump sum buy order when Bitcoin dips than earn $10-$30 worth of BTC from a credit card, but again that's just me.